Khohara-NRK/Video_generator_AutoPost/PUBLIC_README.md

 ## 🖼️ Preview

-> *Add a demo video or screenshots here*
+> *contact on Email for live demo*

 ---

 ## ❓ FAQ

 **Q: Do I need to pay for AI APIs?**
-A: Yes, you'll need your own API keys (OpenAI, ElevenLabs, etc.).
+A: Depends, you can run all the system on free resourses, for high quality results you'll need your own API keys (OpenAI, ElevenLabs, etc.).
 But video generation cost is ~$0.10-0.50 per video.

 **Q: Can I modify the code?**
 A: Yes, full source code.
 Modify however you want.